Canadian Club Chronicles Issue No. 1 Water of Windsor 41 year old, 45%

-This ever-popular expression of Balvenie is matured for around 10 years in bourbon barrels and then finished for 2 years in first-fill European oak sherry casks.
+This ever-popular expression of Balvenie is matured for roughly 12 years in ex-bourbon casks and finished for 9 months in Spanish oak oloroso sherry casks.
 Floral on the nose, with honey, oak, and almonds.
 Spicy sherry, nutmeg, and dried fruit on the silky palate.
 Quite long in the finish, with a hint of orange, plus drying spices.
 Elegant, yet robust.

 This was aged in a mixture of bourbon and oloroso sherry casks, followed by a final spell of marrying in wooden tuns.
 Dried fruits, dark chocolate, figs, and cinnamon on the nose.
 The palate yields rich caramel and toffee-apple notes, plus ginger, cloves, and medium sherry.
 More dried fruits, cookies, and a sprinkling of allspice in the slightly smoky, medium to long finish.